 Your investment decisions could be a combination of the above, or based on more speculative bets.

-When you create your own portfolio, you know exactly what goes into it.
 The process of portfolio construction forces you to consider a variety of different options.
+This deliberation and down-selection process can also help to build your conviction in remaining invested.

-Cons of DIY Investing
+Cons of DIY investing

 1. Time and resources spent to manage your investments